Everything you need to know about the Jyrgalan trek, the newest adventure destination in Kyrgyzstan!

 Our plan was to trek 58km from Jyrgalan village at 2260m above sea level, over the mountains (peaking at 3515m) and finish up in Boz Uchuk 3 days later.
 Besides our group of trekkers we also had a lead guide Sacha, an assistant guide who was under training, Murat and Nazira, a lovely couple who were working as cooks, and two horsemen Azamat and Jenish who would help transport our equipment.

 We set out into the wilderness, leaving the village behind.
-The beginning of the Jyrgalan trek took us through pastures filled with sheep and cows grazing under the watchful eye of the shepherds.
+The beginning of the Jyrgalan trek, officially known as the Boz Uchuk Trek, took us through pastures filled with sheep and cows grazing under the watchful eye of the shepherds.
 It didn’t take long before soon even they were gone, and we were completely on our own.

 The pace was steady and we chatted away while crossing rivers and passing beneath towering summits.
 We stayed beneath the treeline for much of the first day.